Native American Facts For Kids was written for young people learning about the Mandan Indian

 the Mandans were not migratory people, and did not use tall teepees for their regular houses.

-Here are some pictures of lodges, tipis, and other Indian houses.
+Here are some pictures of teepees and lodges.

 Today, Native Americans only put up a tepee for fun or to connect with their heritage, not for housing.